 - health warnings with pictures on the retail packaging of tobacco products;

 - plain tobacco packaging: tobacco packs have no logos, colours, brand images or promotional information other than brand names displayed in a standard colour and font style.
-The stipulations on plain packaging will enter into force on 1st of May 2023.
+The stipulations on plain packaging entered into force on 1st of May 2023.

 - characterising flavors and aromas, in other words, tastes and smells other than that of tobacco created with additives, are prohibited.
 The prohibition also covers products that consumers can use to alter the flavours of tobacco products themselves.